Author: Ian Britz

 Introduction

-In Dashboard Apps, it's often necessary to restrict certain workflow actions and rules to only be allowed at a specific phase in the workflow.
-Sometimes it's necessary to restrict particular users from using certain rules or interacting with certain Forms or menus.
-For both these situations and more, you can make use of the Disable Dashboard Component feature.
+In Dashboard Apps, it's often necessary to allow certain actions and Rules only at a specific phase in the workflow.
+Alternatively, admins might want to restrict particular users from using certain Rules or interacting with certain Forms or menus.
+For both these situations and more, use the Disable Dashboard Component feature.

 Example